Compute Engine

 interface BoxedExpressionevaluate() Permalink

-Return the value of this expression.
+Return the value of the canonical form of this expression.

 A pure expression always return the same value and has no side effects.